-- 6. If Host Marriott fails to distribute during each calendar year at least the sum of (a) 85% of its REIT ordinary income for such year, (b) 95% of its REIT capital gain net income for such year, and (c) any undistributed taxable income from prior periods less excess distributions from prior years, Host Marriott will be subject to a 4% excise tax on the excess of such required distribution over the sum of amounts actually distributed and amounts retained but with respect to which federal income tax was paid. - 7.
-If arrangements between Host Marriott and its taxable REIT subsidiaries are not comparable to similar arrangements among unrelated parties, Host Marriott will be subject to a 100% penalty tax on amounts received from, or on certain amounts deducted by, a taxable REIT subsidiary. - 8.
-Where Host Marriott has acquired or acquires any asset from a taxable "C" corporation, whether through the REIT conversion or the transfer of such asset by the "C" corporation to Host Marriott, and, with regard to such acquisitions that occurred before January 2, 2002, Host Marriott has elected to avoid the recognition of the asset's "built-in gain" and the imposition of tax at the time of the acquisition, if Host Marriott recognizes gain on the disposition of such asset during the ten-year period beginning on the date on which such asset was acquired by Host Marriott, then, to the extent of the asset's "built-in gain," such gain will be subject to tax at the highest regular corporate rate applicable.
+6. If Host Marriott fails to distribute during each calendar year at least the sum of (a) 85% of its REIT ordinary income for such year, (b) 95% of its REIT capital gain net income for such year, and (c) any undistributed taxable income from prior periods less excess distributions from prior years, Host Marriott will be subject to a 4% excise tax on the excess of such required distribution over the sum of amounts actually distributed and amounts retained but with respect to which federal income tax was paid.

+7. If arrangements between Host Marriott and its taxable REIT subsidiaries are not comparable to similar arrangements among unrelated parties, Host Marriott will be subject to a 100% penalty tax on amounts received from, or on certain amounts deducted by, a taxable REIT subsidiary.

+8. Where Host Marriott acquired an asset from a non-REIT "C" corporation, whether through the REIT conversion or the transfer of such asset by the non-REIT "C" corporation to Host Marriott, before January 2, 2002, Host Marriott elected to avoid the recognition of the asset's "built-in gain" and the imposition of corporate level tax at the time of the acquisition.
+Accordingly, if Host Marriott recognizes gain on the disposition of such asset during the tenyear period beginning on the date on which such asset was acquired by Host Marriott, then, to the extent of the asset's "built-in gain," such gain will be subject to tax at the highest regular corporate rate applicable.
 Built-in gain is the excess of the fair market value of an asset over Host Marriott's adjusted basis in the asset, determined when Host Marriott acquired the asset.
-With regard to the acquisition by Host Marriott of an asset from a taxable "C" corporation that occurred or occurs on or after January 2, 2002, the consequences described in the previous sentence will apply, unless the transferor "C" corporation elects to treat the transferred property as if it were sold to an unrelated party for its fair market value at the end of the day before the date of transfer to Host Marriott.
+Similar rules would apply if Host Marriott were to acquire assets from a non-REIT "C" corporation in the future in a